 2. Separate Your Finances

 When you take that leap away from working for others and finally work for yourself it can be a hugely daunting thing.
 The main change you will see once you start to work for yourself is that your finances will suddenly be comprised of your personal finances and your business finances.
 In order to make the most of your business and stay on track with your finances, it is important that you separate your personal and business finances from one another and treat them as separate entities.
 You wouldn’t want to dip into your business budget for decorating, and you don’t want to dip into your personal savings for marketing.
 It is best to set up a separate bank account when you launch your business and carry out all transactions through that and that alone.
+You may also need to separate some things that you may use for business and personal reasons, such as your phone.
+Keep a business phone on contract and then have a personal phone for your social life.
+You can use the likes of Lebara SIM Only Plans for this.

 3. Pay for Accounting Software